-The Research Fellows Program
+The Research Collaboration Program

 To date, Crisis Text Line has supported more than 5 million conversations.
 We share data to support smarter research, policy, and community organizing.
-Research Fellows are granted access to a scrubbed and anonymized version of this dataset.
+Research Collaborators are granted access to a scrubbed and anonymized version of this dataset.

 - Be affiliated with an academic or research institution.
 This includes obtaining the approval of an IRB, having a Principal Investigator that’s a full-time employee of the institution, and the written approval of your institution’s Office of Research or equivalent office.